hillarysanders/heroku-jupyter/README.md

 If you are really sure, that you do not want a password protected notebook server, you can set `JUPYTER_NOTEBOOK_PASSWORD_DISABLED` to `DangerZone!`.

 ### CloudFoundry
 - Clone this repository
 - Create a postgres database service with name `jupyter-db`
 - Deploy using `cf push`
 - Set `JUPYTER_NOTEBOOK_PASSWORD` using `cf set-env`.
 Do not forget to restart application.

 ## Environment variables
 - `JUPYTER_NOTEBOOK_PASSWORD`: Set password for notebooks
 - `JUPYTER_NOTEBOOK_PASSWORD_DISABLED`: Set to `DangerZone!` to disable password protection
 - `JUPYTER_NOTEBOOK_ARGS`: Additional command line args passed to `jupyter notebook`; e.g. get a more verbose logging using `--debug`

 ## Python version

-If you want to use a special python version, you should set it in your environment.yml:
+If you want to use a special python version, you should set it in your runtime.txt, for example:

 ```
-name: root
-dependencies:
-  - python=2.7
-  - ...
+python-3.10.6
 ```

 ## Environments